q66/libressl-portable-asm/README.md

 The assembly files are taken from CRYPTOGAMS by Andy Polyakov (dot-asm), see https://github.com/dot-asm/cryptogams and `LICENSE.cryptogams`.

+The following files are taken from OpenSSL and are subject to the OpenSSL license; pre-Apache 2.0 commits were used:

+- `ppc-mont.pl` - `774ff8fed67e19d4f5f0df2f59050f2737abab2a`

 Some files are currently adapted from OpenSSL commit `163b8016160f03558d8352b76fb594685cb39f7d`